Classes for Educators:UMass Global

 Salary Enhancement and Teacher Re-Certification Classes

-We offer six, three graduate level credit classes with UMass Global.
-All 2022 courses offer new opportunities to delve deeply and expand the knowledge and application of these subjects as well as the opportunity to work independently and at your own pace of learning.
-(All courses are being offered on Zoom or conference calls interactively due to Covid-19.)
+We offer ten, three graduate level credit classes with UMass Global.
+All courses offer new opportunities to delve deeply and expand the knowledge and application of these subjects as well as the opportunity to work independently and at your own pace of learning.
+(All courses are being offered on Zoom interactively and in person.)
 Each course includes contact hours (no quizzes or impersonal data programs) as well as non-contact hours to ensure ease, value and professional and personal empowerment for Educators and their students.

 We are changing one classroom at a time.
 Read what others have to say about their experience.